eyes and hour

 Hi Kate, One tablespoon of natto contains 150 micrograms of vitamin K2.
 I would guess other beans might work for this recipe.
 Thank you for your interest!

-Vicki Harford
+2. Vicki Harford says

 I am an elderly woman and recently started to eat Natto for bone health.
 It is the best source of K2.
 I don't, but it is good to have Natto every day.